 On the March equinox, the Northern Hemisphere and Southern Hemisphere receive roughly equal amounts of sunlight; neither hemisphere is tilted more toward or away from the Sun than the other.

-→See your personalized Sun rise and set calculator.
+→See your personalized Sunrise and Sunset calculator.

 Here’s an interesting fact: Equinoxes are the only two times yearly that the Sun rises due east and sets due west for all of us on Earth!
-While the Sun passes overhead, the tilt of the Earth is zero relative to the Sun, which means that the Earth’s axis neither points toward nor away from the Sun.
-(Note, however, that the Earth never orbits upright but is always tilted on its axis by about 23.5 degrees.)
+While the Sun passes overhead, the tilt of Earth is zero relative to the Sun, which means that Earth’s axis neither points toward nor away from the Sun.
+(Note, however, that Earth never orbits upright but is always tilted on its axis by about 23.5 degrees.)

 Read more about the reason for the seasons.